buda-base/asset-manager/inventory/README.md

 #### Client
 The service user needs some database configuration files to run.
 You know who to call for service.
 #### Server
+1. Allowing connection:
 When run in the field, the cloud based database access may need to include the field IP address.
+2. Enabling batch jobs:
+The MySQL instance has to allow scheduled events to run.
+This is not a dynamic system variable change, this has to be done in the MySQL option pages on AWS, and the server will need to be restarted.
 ## Usage
 `FSGather.py` is written to be installed as a crontab job entry, although it can be run standalone.